The amount of relationships that end in infidelity is quite high and the rehabilitation is the worst part.

 Finding out about infidelity is always heart-wrenching.
 Everything my ex had ever told me was a lie.
 I remember when I initially prompted the breakup, he told me he was going to take the time to work on himself so that he didn’t do the things he used to do to me anymore.
 That he wanted to be better.
 It was all bulls*t.
 It was so effortless for him to lie to me directly to my face.

 I think it is an important reminder for women that we invest time in someone and patiently wait for them to fully give us what we need.
-I think it is important to know when it is time to walk away, because I knew exactly what I wanted out of my relationship and I wasn’t getting it.
-I think the best analogy, is from He’s Just Not That Into You.
-I thought I was dating Ben Affleck’s character, when in reality I was dating Bradley Cooper’s character.
+Knowing when it is time to walk away is something all women need to learn, especially because you will never get that time back.
+Do you remember that movie, He’s Just Not That Into You?
+I thought I was dating Ben Affleck’s character when in reality I was dating Bradley Cooper’s character.

 My ex never made me a priority, he had so many excuses and he was not willing to change.
 Sometimes when you walk away, you are closer to getting what you want than when you stay and hope things will change.
 If he values and appreciates you then he will treat you the way you deserve to be treated.